“There is a pleasure in the pathless woods,

 - George Gordon Byron

-Nothing sums up Dalhousie better than Byron’s golden words, revealing the true beauty of this scenic and placid location.
-Known for being a sought after honeymoon destination in India, it is a blend of Tibetan culture and colonial era.
-Located in Himachal Pradesh, it is less crowded, less cluttered and more enticing.
-Enveloped in oak and deodar trees, this exotic destination is the best summer retreat in India.
+Nothing sums up Dalhousie better than Byron’s timeless words, reflecting the true charm of this scenic and tranquil destination.
+Known as a sought-after honeymoon destination in India, it is a blend of Tibetan culture and colonial heritage.
+Located in Himachal Pradesh, it is less crowded, serene, and highly appealing.
+Surrounded by oak and deodar trees, this exotic hill station is considered the best summer retreat in India.

-Founded by Lord Dalhousie in 1854, it is located on the western side of Dhauladhar Ranges, also known as Outer Himalayas.
-It spreads out on the crest of five low hills, starting from Kathalagh to Potreyn, followed by Terah, Bakrota and Bhangora of the mighty Dhauladhar Ranges.
-The British architecture of old schools, bungalows and monuments, quite exquisitely designed, reminds about its colonial past.
+Founded by Lord Dalhousie in 1854, it lies on the western side of the Dhauladhar Ranges, also called the Outer Himalayas.
+The town spreads across five low hills, starting from Kathalagh to Potreyn, followed by Terah, Bakrota, and Bhangora of the mighty Dhauladhar Ranges.
+The British architecture of old schools, bungalows, and monuments, exquisitely designed, reminds visitors of its colonial past.

-History of Dalhousie reveals that the town was earlier a part of the erstwhile state of Chamba.
-It was situated in the ancient Kingdom of Chamba and was a remote place with virgin forests when the British first came here.
-In 1853, Lord James Ramsay, the Marquess of Dalhousie, was looking for some ideal summer getaway when he came across this enchanting and peaceful little hill station.
-He immediately bought it from the King Of Chamba and from there started the journey of Dalhousie from being a veiled lost town of Chamba to a thriving renowned summer resort.
-It soon was the favourite haunt of Britishers who would find refuge in its cool environs during the peak summer months of India.
+History of Dalhousie reveals that the town was originally part of the erstwhile state of Chamba.
+At the time of British arrival, it was a remote area covered with virgin forests.
+In 1853, Lord James Ramsay, the Marquess of Dalhousie, discovered this enchanting hill station while searching for an ideal summer retreat.
+He purchased it from the King of Chamba, transforming Dalhousie from a hidden town to a thriving summer resort.
+It soon became the preferred retreat for the British, who sought refuge from India’s scorching summers.

-Do not miss trekking to Dain Kund, the highest point in Dalhousie from where you can see the entire town.
-Also pamper yourself by shopping at Gandhi Market and have a gala time.
+Do not miss trekking to Dain Kund, the highest point in Dalhousie, from where you can view the entire town.
+Also, enjoy shopping at Gandhi Market for a delightful experience.

 Following are the main travel attractions of Dalhousie: